 GREAT FALLS NATIONAL PARK As part of the “Eight Natural Wonders of Virginia,” Great Falls is just 15 minutes outside Washington, D.C.
 Fifteen miles of trails run through the park and offer waterfalls that are not for the faint of heart.
 The waterfalls, reaching a total of 76 feet, are rated Class 5-6 Whitewater according to the International Scale of River Difficulty.
 Kayakers and boaters have not attempted to whitewater the falls since the 1960s.
 TRAIL MAP

-APPLE ORCHARD FALLS – Blue Ridge Parkway Are you looking for a hike with lots of streams?
-If so, this is a hike you should do, and is one of the most popular hikes in the Jefferson National Forest.
+APPLE ORCHARD FALLS – Jefferson National Forest Are you looking for a hike with lots of streams?
+If so, this is a hike you should do, and is one of the most popular hikes in Jefferson National Forest.
 You will either be right next to streams or within sight of a stream for about 90 percent of this hike.
 The highlight of the trail is the 200-foot Apple Orchard Falls with a very nice viewing area constructed by the Forest Service in 2000.
 TRAIL MAP

 CASCADES NATIONAL RECREATION TRAIL – George Washington & Jefferson National Forests Situated in the George Washington and Jefferson National Forests, Cascades is one of the most popular outdoor recreation spots in southwest Virginia.
 It features shady picnic spots, a native trout stream, and a 4-mile scenic loop trail.
 The main attraction is the scenic 66-foot Cascade Falls, a dramatic waterfall located two miles from the parking area.
 A natural pool at the base of the falls provides a chilly reprieve from the heat of a summer day.
 TRAIL MAP